Tomoaki Maeno

 Tomoaki Maeno (前野 智昭, Maeno Tomoaki) is a Japanese voice actor.
 He was the second main character in Cells at Work! as White Blood Cell (Neutrophil) U-1146.

 Career

 He attended the Amusement Media Academy and the Japan Narration Actors Institute.
 He worked as a part-time assistant and experienced three years of custody, recruiting registration and six years of laying down.
-He won the New Actor Award at the 4th Seiyu Awards.
+In 2010, Maeno won the New Actor Award at the 4th Seiyu Awards.

 Personal life

 In 2020, Maeno announced that he had married voice actress Mikako Komatsu.
 On 17 August 2022, they announced that Komatsu was pregnant with their first child.
 On 15 January 2023, they welcomed their first child.
 On 18 September 2024, the couple announced that they are expecting their second child and that Komatsu is due around winter next year.
 On 14 February 2025, they welcomed their second child.